UPPMAX/programming_formalisms/docs/project_start/startup.md

 # Start the project

+!!! questions

+    - How to get started?
+    - How can I use Git/GitHub?

+!!! info Content

+    - get started with a git/github project (BJÖRN)
+    - do the basic `git` workflow (BJÖRN)
+        - create documents
+        - initial documentation

+!!! info "Learning objectives of 'SDLC tools'"

+    - Demonstrate the ability to initiate and manage a software development project using Git and GitHub.

+!!! note "Instructor notes"

+    Prerequisites are:

+    - Git acoount
+    - GitHub account
+    - Git set up on computer

+    Teaching goals are:

+    - Learners can demonstrate the ability to initiate and manage a software development project using Git and GitHub.

+    Lesson Plan: **FIX**

+    - **Total** 30 min
+    - Theory 20
+    - Discussions 10 min

 ```{Objectives}
    - Think about structure of the files and folders for the project
    - Think about documentation already